HerrMotz/bachelor-thesis/publication/main.typ

   $ <ex_spo_goethe>
 ]

-=== Internationalised Resource Identifier <iri_heading>
+=== Internationalised Resource Identifier <heading_iri>

-Internationalised Resource Identifier (IRIs) [#link("https://www.ietf.org/rfc/rfc3987.txt")[RFC3987]] are a superset of Uniform Resource Identifiers (URIs) [#link("https://www.ietf.org/rfc/rfc3986.txt")[RFC3986]].
-The details of the differences are not directly relevant to this work, therefore this work will treat IRIs as URIs.
-Most real-world applications
+Internationalised Resource Identifiers (IRIs) [#link("https://www.ietf.org/rfc/rfc3987.txt")[RFC3987]] are a superset of Uniform Resource Identifiers (URIs) [#link("https://www.ietf.org/rfc/rfc3986.txt")[RFC3986]].
+Their purpose is to *refer to a resource*.
+The resource an IRI points at is called *referent*.

+The main advantage of IRIs over URIs are their enhanced character set.
+However, the details are not directly relevant to this work, therefore I will simply refer to the quoted RFCs for further reading.

 === Literals

+The definitions in this section follow the *RDF v1.2* specifications @W3C_RDF_1.2_Proposal, which, at the time of writing, is a working draft#footnote[RDF *v1.1* @W3C_RDF_1.1_Reference only allows for the first three elements.].
+Again, the technical specifications are not directly relevant to the matters of this work, therefore I will abstract from the implementation details.

+#definition[
-A *literal* in an RDF graph
+  A *literal* in an RDF graph can be used to express values such as strings, dates and numbers.
+It can have two elements:
+  + a *lexical form*, which is a Unicode string,
+  + a *data type IRI*, which defines the mapping from the lexical form to the literal value in the user representation. (also note the remark below this list)
+  + a *language tag*, which allows to add express from which language the *lexical form* stems and
+  + a *base direction tag*, which occurs in combination with the *language tag* to indicate the reading direction (left-to-right or right-to-left).

+  _Remark: It is important to mention, that the language tag and base direction tag are indicated by two _special IRIs_, which are so to speak non-standard data type IRIs._
+]

+#definition[
+  The *literal value* of a *literal* in an RDF graph is defined in dependence of the fields available in the *literal*.
+These will be reffered to as literal types.
+The literal value is a tuple.

+  #align(center, table(columns: 2, align: horizon,
+    [Literal Type], [Literal Value],
+    [has language tag], [(lexical form, language tag)], [has direction tag], [(lexical form, language tag, base direction tag)], [has IRI stated in the\ #link("https://www.w3.org/TR/rdf12-concepts/#dfn-recognized-datatype-iri")[list of recognized data type IRIs]], [the literal value interpreted as the indicated data type]
+  ))
+]

 === Modelling Information using Triples